-- 1. The applicant or withdrawn student will receive a letter from the Director of Enrollment Management stating his/her denial of admission or potential administrativedropfrom classes. - 2.
-The applicant/student may write a letter of appeal to the Director of Enrollment Management in which he/she provides the following information: - a.
-Disclosure of the nature of the offense for which he/ she has been convicted;

-- b.
-Justification for consideration of admission/ reinstatement; - c.
-Statement acknowledging his/her understanding that his/her identity and status as a convicted sex offender will be publicized on the college campus in accordance with federal and state law if he/she is admitted or reinstated.
+- The applicant or withdrawn student will receive a letter from the Dean of Student Success & Enrollment Services stating his/her denial of admission or potential administrativedropfromclasses. - 2.
+The applicant/student may write a letter of appeal to the Dean of Student Success & Enrollment Services in which he/she provides the following information: - a. disclosure of the nature of the offense for which he/ she has been convicted; - b. justification for consideration of admission/ reinstatement; - c. statement acknowledging his/her understanding that his/her identity and status as a convicted sex offender will be publicized on the college campus in accordance with federal and state law if he/she is admitted or reinstated.

-NOTE: If a student is appealing a denial of admission or an administrative drop, he/she must submit the letter of appeal to the Director of Enrollment Management within seven (7) calendar days of the administrative drop.
+NOTE: If a student is appealing a denial of admission or an administrative drop, he/she must submit the letter of appeal to the Dean of Student Success and Enrollment Services within seven (7) calendar days of the administrative drop.

 - a.
-The Director of Enrollment Management will review the information submitted and make a decision within fourteen (14) calendar days of receiving the letter of appeal. - b.
-The Director of Enrollment Management will inform the applicant/dropped student by letter of the decision of the appeal.
-The decision of the Director shall be final.
+The Dean of Student Success and Enrollment Services will review the information submitted and make a decision within fourteen (14) calendar days of receiving the letter of appeal. - The Dean of Student Success and Enrollment Services will inform the applicant/dropped student by letter of the decision of the appeal.
+The decision of the Dean shall be final.